1. I am not sure I am supposed to take Early Start. Where can I find out more in general?

 9. I am having technical issues enrolling.
 Whom do I call?

-10. I have a hold (Entry Level Math, English Remediation, or Early Start holds).
+10. I have a hold (Math/QR Placement Category, Written Comm Plcmnt Category, or Early Start holds).
 What do I do?

-11. Is student housing available for student completing Early Start at SF State?
+11. Is student housing available for students completing Early Start at SF State?

 12. What are the steps to take an early start course at another CSU?